nikitasilukov632/fragment-username-searcher/README.md

 # fragment-username-searcher
 This code seacrhes free usernames on https://fragment.com.
-Usernames are recorded in a text file "words2.txt"
+Usernames are recorded in a text file "words.txt"